 The first Workcamp was established in 1993 and has increased in size every year.
 The Workcamps were established to offer quality service projects and evangelical programs for Catholic young people and their leaders.
 Whenever possible, Catholic HEART Workcamp works hand in hand with the host city diocese.
 Catholic HEART Workcamp continues to faithfully and enthusiastically serve the Roman Catholic Church in obedience to the Magisterium and strict faithfulness to the Church teachings.

 Each Workcamp is equipped with 10 summer staff members, adult associate staff members, a nurse, Priest, and camp Manager.
 Steve and/or Lisa Walker are in attendance at most camps.
 These members are a guarantee the Workcamp will run smoothly.

 Begin with a plan of action if you have not already.
 Ask for your free HEART Workcamp promotional DVD and show it to your pastor, adult leaders, kids and parents.
 Have a sign – up sheet for those who are interested.
 Send a follow-up letter to those who have signed up with a deadline for deposits.
 Send in a $90.00 deposit for each young person and adult.
 Have monthly meetings with those who have paid deposits to prepare, plan and build community.

-Any students who will be entering the 8th Grade in the fall of 2016 who are serious about serving others.
+Any students who will be entering the 8th Grade in the fall of 2017 who are serious about serving others.
 High school students as well as high school graduates and college students.
 We require one adult (21 years and older) for every five young people.
-Next Level camps are open to those entering the 9th grade and older.
+Next Level camps are open to those entering the 9th grade and some are open to 8th graders.
 To see a list of these and all of the camps click here.
 Please bring at least one adult male and one adult female if you are bringing both female and male young people.